leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 2.2 Edit the custom_modules/embedding/physicellmodule.cpp file.

 For observation, we simply have to update our cell_count parameter with the actual cell count.
-After the commented out observation example code, at around line 245, insert the following line.
+After the commented out observation example code, at around *line 245*, insert the following line.

 ```C++
 // receive cell count